Advent

 Sisyphus and the One Name

 I can think of no darker words than these two: no hope.
 Craig Biehl called them the two unbearable words.
 He writes: “Two small words.
 When heard on the battlefield, in the hospital waiting room, or in our darkest thoughts, they bring despair.
-Two words that carry such anguish that no one can withstand their … Read more
+Two words that carry such anguish that no one can withstand their power … where no hope exists—we are undone.”
+Have you ever…

 Peace & Violence